zq00/glmhd/README.md

 devtools::install_github("zq00/glmhd")
 ```

-To get started, you can take a look at package vignettes (it usually takes about 20 min to knit the whole document, feel free to run code line by line).
+To get started, you can take a look at package vignettes (it usually takes about 20 min to knit the whole document, feel free to download the markdown file and run code line by line).
 To install with vignettes, run

 ```R
 devtools::install_github("zq00/glmhd", build_vignettes = TRUE)